 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-- In the first submission stage, please submit an abstract (max.
+- In the first submission stage, please submit a proposal (max.
 500 words).
-Complete articles can be submitted upon the acceptance of the abstract.
-This abstract field can be revised for the final publication.
+Complete articles can be submitted upon the acceptance of the proposal.

 - The contribution is written in English or German, single-spaced, 12-point font.
 The submission file is in OpenOffice or Microsoft Word document format.
 Word count amounts to max.
 5000 words excl. references.